Samuel Gidi

-Samuel Gidi (born 15 April 2004) is a Ghanaian-born Slovak professional footballer who plays as a defensive midfielder or centre-back for Major League Soccer club FC Cincinnati.
+Samuel Gidi (born 15 April 2004) is a professional footballer who plays as a defensive midfielder or centre-back for Major League Soccer club FC Cincinnati.
+Born in Ghana, he has represented Slovakia at the youth level.

 Early life

 Gidi was born on 15 April 2004 in Accra.
 He developed at the New Life Football Academy and switched to Žilina Africa academy at age 15.
-In 2022 he was transferred to MŠK Žilina in Slovakia.
+In 2022, he was transferred to MŠK Žilina in Slovakia.

 Club career

 MŠK Žilina

 Gidi made his first-team Fortuna Liga debut for Žilina against AS Trenčín on 16 July 2022.
 He made his first contribution in a 4–1 win against Dukla Banská Bystrica, providing a goal and an assist.

 FC Cincinnati

 Gidi was acquired by MLS outfit FC Cincinnati on 19 August 2025 for an undisclosed fee.

 Personal life

 In August 2025, Gidi acquired Slovak citizenship.